 3) Growing Importance of the CDO

 Today, data and analytics are at the core of every business.
-As enterprises evolve, they are organizing a next level of strategic focus and accountability in relation to their analytics.
-Initially, most BI tasks were assigned to CDO (Chief information officer).
+As enterprises evolve, they are organizing the next level of strategic focus and accountability in relation to their analytics.
+Initially, most BI tasks were assigned to the CDO (Chief information officer).
 But today, the CDO’s are assigned to data management only.
-Gartner says “By 2019, 90% of large organizations will have a role of CDO.”
+Gartner says“By 2019, 90% of large organizations will have the role of CDO.”

 The task of a CDO is to develop a system in such a way that information can be leveraged across any business units within an enterprise; from finance to marketing to sales.
 Moreover, a CDO provides all the users with a reliable, polished, and ready-to-use data.
 They need to guarantee that value can be extricated, and are consequently result-centered.

 The role of a CDO is essential for the good management of the information assets of the company and to provide improved efficiency in data analysis in order to get a competitive benefit in their BI strategy.